 Although noncompliance or misuse of insulin is a frequent cause of DKA, consideration of other causes of decompensation is imperative.
 Infection or illness may prompt patients to underdose.
 Up to 25% of DKA admissions results from new-onset diabetes.
 Alcoholic ketoacidosis (AKA), starvation, lactic acidosis, renal failure, or ingestions such as salicylates, methanol, ethylene glycol, or paraldehyde should be considered in the differential diagnosis of DKA.

 Typical findings include general fatigue and weakness, orthostasis, abdominal pain, and Kussmaul's respirations (rapid deep respirations attempting to compensate for acidosis).
 A fruity or acetone-like odor is classically described along with historical findings of polyuria, polydipsia, and polyphagia; nausea and vomiting are found in up to 25% of patients.
-Emesis may have a coffee ground appearance due to hemorrhagic gastritis.
-Mental status changes ranging from ...
+Emesis may have ...